 - No retraining.
 Apprentices are trained in your procedures and policies without having to “unlearn” something learned elsewhere.

-- Short term hires with the option to offer full time employment to apprentices, but with no obligation after the 9 month apprenticeship.
+- Short term hires with the option to offer full time employment to apprentices.